griphiam/markphilpot_com/content/2018/anime_fall_first.md

 And what's even better is there is a third season of [Railgun]() coming *next* year as well!

 I have a dilema however.
 Both *Index* and *Railgun* are up there for my favorite English dubs and it doesn't look like Funimation is simuldubing this one like they did for [Stein's Gate: 0]().
-I'm going to give it a few episodes to see if there is an announcement of an English dub in the future, otherwise I'll reorient myself to the original Japanese VAs.
+Additionally, inexplicablly Crunchyroll seems to have completely fumbled the licensing, so who knows what going to happen.